Apfirebolt/vue3_pokedex/README.md

 - [x] Project Prototyping
 - [x] Creation of global components and Pages
-- [ ] Introduction of Pinia for store Management
+- [x] Introduction of Pinia for store Management
-- [ ] Added Cypress for component testing
+- [x] Added Cypress for component testing
+- [] Advanced Pagination

 See the [open issues](https://github.com/Apfirebolt/vue3_pokedex/issues) for a full list of proposed features (and known issues).